Chinese New Year Fireworks

 Fireworks are not only set off on New Year's Eve but also on New Year's Day, the fifth and the fifteenth day of the new year (Lantern Festival).
 Setting off fireworks at a specific time has a different meaning.

-Before New Year's Eve dinner: People will set off firecrackers before having family reunion dinner on the evening of New Year's Eve.
+Before New Year's Eve dinner: People will set off firecrackers before having a family reunion dinner on the evening of New Year's Eve.
 The sound of fireworks is an invitation to ancestors, asking them to enjoy this reunion time.

-At 12:00 PM on New Year's Eve: People will stay up late on New Year's Eve.
+At 12:00 PM on New Year's Eve: People will stay up late on Chinese New Year's Eve.
 Setting off fireworks at the midnight is to scare away evil spirits and celebrate the coming of the new year.

 On the morning of New Year's Day: People will set off firecrackers once they open the door in the early morning of New Year's Day.
 The earlier, the better.
 Setting off fireworks is to bring good luck and fortune into the family, it is called 开财门 kāi cái mén (open the door of fortune).